UK Shared Prosperity Fund

 - Supporting local business - Four projects have been prioritised that will help strengthen the local economy.
 Three of the projects will focus on the following: provision of general business advice focused on SMEs (small medium enterprises); support for start-ups and new businesses; an online advice portal for employers and students.
 The fourth project is to contribute towards the development of a Hertfordshire Film Office to promote film and TV-activities.
 The projects will be managed by the Herts LEP and delivered by the LEP or through other partners such as STANTA (St Albans Enterprise Agency).

-- Building pride in place and improving wellbeing - Three projects have been prioritised: improving Verulamium Park lake and surrounding area; developing the events programme to reach a wider audience; and building a new community centre in Fleetville.
+- Building pride in place and improving wellbeing - Three projects have been prioritised: improving Verulamium Park lake and surrounding area; developing the events programme to reach a wider audience; and improving community facilities, including a contribution towards building a new community centre in Fleetville.
 All have an important role in encouraging physical and social activity and are an opportunity to reach some of our most deprived neighbourhoods and communities.
 However, Verulamium Park and the events programme are also important in attracting visitors to the District.

 If you need further details or advice please contact SharedProsperity@stalbans.gov.uk.